kvarak/dnd/docs/_Classes/warlock.md

     <tr><td markdown="1" class="monster">

     ### Actions
     ***Flarebolt.*** *Ranged Weapon Attack:* +5 to hit, range 60 ft.
 Hit: 1d4 + 2 piercing damage, and the target creature is illuminated as if affected by the *light* cantrip.
 The creature may spend an ***action*** removing any bolts from its body to end this effect.
-This attack does not have disadvantage if an enemy is within 5 feet.
+This attack does not have disadvantage if an enemy is adjacent.

     </td></tr></tbody></table>
     </div>